jmannall/RoomAcoustiCpp/docs/rac/diffraction.md

 - **UTD:** The Uniform Theory of Diffraction[^3] (UTD) model implemented using a Linkwitz-Riley filterbank[^4].

 - **BTM:** The Biot-Tolstoy-Medwin-Svensson[^5] (BTMS) model is a physically accurate model implemented using an FIR filter.

+Currently, only 1st order diffraction (paths that include a single diffracting edge) is supported.

 ---